fybrik/fybrik/samples/multicluster-argocd/README.md

 Upon Fybrik deployment, a new directory named `blueprints` is automatically created (if not exists) on the github repository with sub-directories for each of the clusters to hold the blueprints of that cluster.

 File  `samples/multicluster-argocd/blueprints-appset.yaml` contains Argo CD applicationSet to sync the Fybrik blueprints from the git repo described above with the clusters.
 The Argo CD applications are generated with name prefix "blueprints" while the full applications names for the blueprints deployment are expected to be of the form: blueprints-<cluster-name>.
-For example, when the cluster name is "kind-kind" the application name is `blueprints-kind-kind`.
+For example, when the cluster name is "remote" the application name is `blueprints-remote`.

 Next execute the following command to apply the applicationSet: